I have a fondness for Merleau-Ponty. 1950's are a long ways away. I enjoy digging in archival notes.

 forward,

-body and soul implies that nature contains a "residue" that cannot be understood through the machine idea; it contains a "contin
+union of the body and soul implies that nature contains a "residue" that cannot be understood through the machine idea; it contains a "contin

 sets up